← All Tesla Models

 Tesla Model S - Consumption, Range & Charging Costs

 The Tesla Model S is an electric vehicle with an official WLTP range of up to 405 miles.
-Based on user data, consumption is 2.3 mi/kWh - based on 91 trips with consumption measurement.
+According to real-world data from EV Monitor users, the average consumption is 3.8 mi/kWh - based on 2531 charging sessions (2247 with consumption measurement).

 Charging Costs in Daily Use